 When considering a new condominium, you should have a close look at your unit’s specifications and the building’s plan and other governing documents to ensure that your unit is acceptable and that you’re fully aware of regulations and the corporation’s budget.

 You’ll want to find out from the developer what work must still be done on the project and check that your purchase agreement specifies a completion date and under what conditions the developer may change it.
 The developer should also be able to give you details about the property manager who will hold the key responsibility for the day-to-day running of the condominium.

 Buying a Resale Condominium

 When you purchase a resale unit you have the advantage of seeing what you’re buying.
-It’s clear how much space you’ll have, what the layout is like and where the common elements are.
-But you’ll also want to find out about less obvious aspects, such as what steps have been taken to limit noise between units and how odours are controlled.
+It’s clear how much space you’ll have, what the layout is like and, where the common elements are.
+But you’ll also want to find out about less obvious aspects, such as what steps have been taken to limit noise between units and how odors are controlled.